arabold/serverless-sentry-plugin/README.md

 ### Releases

 Releases are used by Sentry to provide you with additional context when determining the cause of an issue.
 The plugin can automatically create releases for you and tag all messages accordingly.
-To find out more about releases in
-Sentry, refer to the [official documentation](https://docs.sentry.io/learn/releases/).
+To find out more about releases in Sentry, refer to the [official documentation](https://docs.sentry.io/learn/releases/).

-In order to enable release tagging, you need to set the `release` option in your `serverless.yml`:
+To enable release tagging, you need to set the `release` option in your `serverless.yml`:

 ```yaml
 custom: